 (Former All-American at Kent State)

-Gates, a seven-time Pro Bowler, is one of the most highly decorated tight ends in NFL history.
+Gates, an eight-time Pro Bowler, is one of the most highly decorated tight ends in NFL history.
 Named to the NFL's All-Decade Team (2000-09), Gates starred in basketball at Kent State (2001-03) where he was an honorable mention AP All-America as senior and led the Golden Flashes to the Elite 8 of the NCAA Tournament and a school-best No. 12 finish in the ESPN/USA Today Coaches poll.
 In 2003 the San Diego Chargers signed Gates as free agent.